-Ultrasound technicians are responsible for operating equipment that produce and record images or conduct tests.
+Sonographers are responsible for operating equipment that produces and records images or conducts tests.
 These images are then used by physicians to make a diagnosis.

-Most people are familiar with the role of an ultrasound technician as it relates to pregnancy, but sonograms are also used to examine breast tissue, brain and spinal cord and muscles, ligaments, tendons and joints, and organs in the abdominal cavity.
+Most people are familiar with the role of a sonographer as it relates to pregnancy, but sonograms are also used to examine breast tissue, the brain and spinal cord, muscles, ligaments, tendons and joints, and organs in the abdominal cavity.

-Like other allied health careers, specialization is a possibility with sonography.
-Cardiac sonographers produce imaging of a patient’s heart, heart chambers, valves and vessels.
-A vascular sonographer is similar to a cardiac sonographer, but they focus primarily on blood vessels and blood flow.
+Like other allied health careers, you can specialize as a sonographer.
+For example, cardiac sonographers produce images of a patient’s heart, heart chambers, valves and vessels.
+A vascular sonographer focuses primarily on blood vessels and blood flow.

-An ultrasound technician’s job requires more than just producing an image.
+But a sonographer’s job requires more than just producing an image.
 You’ll interact with patients by preparing them for the procedure.
-You’ll also need a keen eye; ultrasound technicians must be able to recognize normal and abnormal images.
-Analyzing diagnostic information and providing it to the physician is a regular job task.
+You’ll also need a keen eye because sonographers must be able to recognize normal and abnormal images.
+Analyzing diagnostic information and providing it to the physician is another regular task.

 What You’ll Study